 “Salvation” here is not salvation from hell.
 It is eschatological salvation dealing with Christ’s ultimate salvation.
-Most occurrences of “salvation” in the Bible do not refer to initial salvation of the soul but to danger such as Peter when he shouted “Lord, save me” from drowning in the Sea of Galilee.
+Most occurrences of “salvation” in the Bible do not refer to initial salvation of the soul but to danger, such as when Peter shouted “Lord, save me” from drowning in the Sea of Galilee.
 Noah was saved from drowning in the flood (He 11:7).
 The word is used for salvation at the coming of Christ (He 9:28; 1 Pe 1:5).
 The context determines which idea of salvation is at stake.

 The “salvation” mentioned here is the same as that of Hebrews 1:14.
 Believers will share in the Son’s triumphal future kingdom (He 2:5).
 It is possible for believers to neglect the future blessing of their participation in Christ’s kingdom.
-If believers become indifferent to their future kingdom inheritance there will be consequences that they cannot “escape.”
+If believers become indifferent to their future kingdom inheritance, there will be consequences that they cannot “escape.”

 It is possible to lose our inheritance but not our salvation.

-Drift from God’s Word is even more egregious when we view all the means of God’s revelation.
+Drifting from God’s Word is even more egregious when we view all the means of God’s revelation.

 It is possible to drift from the hope of prophetic salvation.
 If so, we will not escape from the “just” recompense that God has in store.
 This is divine disciple (1 Co 11:27-34; 1 Jn 5:16).